-A mechanical stretch is induced in the production of these fabric so they stretch only in the warp and/or weft which means they have to be stitched together a bit differently.
+A mechanical stretch is induced in the production of the fabric so they stretch only in the warp and/or weft which means they may be stitched together a bit differently.
 The good news?
 No plastic microfibre leakage through your washing machine so wash away!

 The fibre is natural cellulose and so has a very low carbon footprint too.

 We hope to retail our initial leggings in October.

 We will keep you updated on the blog.